La Salle Green Hills Greenies

-The La Salle Green Hills Greenies (officially the CSB–LSGH Greenies in the NCAA, although sometimes incorrectly called the La Salle Green Hills Junior Blazers, or the La Salle Green Hills Junior Archers) is the varsity team representing La Salle Green Hills (located in Mandaluyong, Metro Manila, Philippines) is the junior affiliate team of the St. Benilde Blazers in the NCAA.
-Since LSGH is an all-boys school, the Greenies do not have a girls' team.
+The La Salle Green Hills Greenies is the varsity team representing La Salle Green Hills (LSGH) located in Mandaluyong, Metro Manila, Philippines.
+In the National Collegiate Athletic Association (Philippines) (NCAA), they compete as De La Salle–College of Saint Benilde's junior counterparts from 1998 onwards, and are officially designated as "Benilde–LSGH Greenies".
+From 1968 to 1981, they were De La Salle University's NCAA junior counterparts.

 History

 La Salle Green Hills' varsity team started as the La Salle Green Hills Rangers from the opening of the school in 1959 until it entered the NCAA as the juniors team representing De La Salle University in 1968, thus renaming them the La Salle Green Hills Greenies.
 The Greenies enjoyed the spotlight as the NCAA juniors team of the then De La Salle College in Manila (the High School in DLSC was phased out effective 1968 and all its grade school graduates went to La Salle Green Hills High School), winning 8 general championships along the way, until both DLSU and LSGH simultaneously formally withdrew from the NCAA in a press conference in September 1980 effective after the then ongoing 1980-81 NCAA Season.